sabeydeedaya/docs/src/pages/apps/ios.md

         var window: UIWindow?

         func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+          // if you are using the TEST key Branch.setUseTestBranchKey(true)
           // for debug and development only
           Branch.getInstance().setDebug()
           // listener for Branch Deep Link data